 The first ingredient listed – ammonium succinate – is likely the key ingredient and where the supplement get's its name from.
 Another name for ammonium succinate is amber acid.

 The controversy surrounding this dietary supplement stems from a report published in 2019 titled Multivessel Spontaneous Coronary Artery Dissection: Amberen as a Possible Risk Factor.

 Here is a summary of the report.

-A 55-year-old woman was admitted to the hospital complaining of classic heart attack symptoms such as chest pain and a radiating pain from her chest to her jaw.
-She had been having other heart attack symptoms too such as nausea, dizziness and unusual sweating for at least 2 weeks before going to the hospital.
+A 55-year-old woman was admitted to the hospital complaining of classic heart attack symptoms such as chest pain and radiating pain from her chest to her jaw.
+She had been having other heart attack symptoms too such as nausea, dizziness, and unusual sweating for at least 2 weeks before going to the hospital.